javanile/hamper/README.md

 ## Socialware

-You're free to use this package, but if it makes it to your production environment we highly appreciate you create a social post on facebook or twitter with following hashtag.
+You're free to use this package, we highly appreciate if you create a social post on facebook or twitter with following hashtag:

 - #javanile
 - #hamper